eddiesosera/skate-360/README.md

 2. Run your database ```npm run dev```

 3. Open and run your front end project ``` ng serve --open```

+4. See The site Open in your Defulat browser and enjoy.

 <!-- FEATURES AND FUNCTIONALITY-->
 <!-- You can add the links to all of your imagery at the bottom of the file as references -->